DKISTDC/dkist/docs/tutorial/3_the_dataset.md

 The Python tools provide a utility function {obj}`dkist.load_dataset` which loads an ASDF file and creates one or more {obj}`dkist.Dataset` or {obj}`dkist.TiledDataset` objects.
 This function takes one of several different kinds of input:

-- a string representation of either a valid ASDF file or a directory containing one;
+- a string representation of either; a valid ASDF file or a directory containing one;
 - a `pathlib.Path` object representing a valid ASDF or directory containing one;
 - a `parfive.results.Results` object as returned by `sunpy.Fido.fetch` (this will only work if _all_ results in the table are valid DKIST ASDF files); or
 - a list or tuple of any combination of the above.